• Skip to primary navigation

 Get Help Now

 When your child begins school, you may face another set of legal concerns.
 Your child has a right to free and appropriate education, but schools don’t always take that right seriously.
-You may need a lawyer to force your local schools to provide the services and technology to which your child is entitled.
+You may need a lawyer to force your local schools to provide the services and technology your child is entitled to.

 Over the years, your child may face other types of discrimination that require a lawyer to fight back against.
-You may also have financial decisions to make, trusts to set up for your child, a living will make, and other significant decisions and legal maneuvers that will benefit your child.
+You may also have financial decisions to make, such as trusts for your child, a living will, and other significant decisions and legal maneuvers that will benefit your child.

-You need the right lawyer to help you get through all of these situations.
+You need the right lawyer to help you get through these situations.

-How a Rhode Island Cerebral Palsy Lawyer Provides Help
+How Will a Rhode Island Cerebral Palsy Lawyer Help My Family?

-There are numerous ways in which the right lawyer will help you, your child, and your family as you cope with this challenging situation.
+The right lawyer can help you, your child, and your family in numerous ways as you cope with this challenging situation.

 Finding out your child is disabled for life is overwhelming and upsetting.
 You likely feel lost, maybe as if someone is to blame for this, but you don’t know who or how.

 In filing a lawsuit against a doctor or hospital, your lawyer will be an invaluable help.
-An experienced lawyer will know how to investigate malpractice, get through all the barriers to filing this kind of lawsuit, and give you the best chance of recovering the highest amount of damages.
+An experienced lawyer will know how to investigate malpractice and overcome all the barriers to filing a lawsuit.
+They give you the best chance of recovering the highest amount of damages.

 How to Find a Rhode Island Cerebral Palsy Lawyer

-Check with the state bar association to find the right lawyer to help your family and guide such crucial decisions.
+Check with the state bar association to find the right lawyer to help your family and guide you in making such crucial decisions.
 You can find information about lawyers with the right kind of specialty practice.

 You cannot rely on a general lawyer for a case as important and complicated as medical malpractice.